Informative Masterclass

 Dying intestate can have unintended consequences for pretty much every family type.
 However, it is especially painful if there are unmarried partners or stepchildren, who are left out under the law in almost every scenario.

-According to a recent article, “The Confusing Fallout of Dying Without a Will,” from The Wall Street Journal, despite the consequences for their heirs and loved ones, millions of Americans still don't have a will.
-The total wealth of American households has tripled over the past thirty years, according to the Congressional Budget Office.
-Still, more than half of Americans polled by Gallup said they didn’t have a will in 2021.
-Another survey showed that one in five Americans with investible assets of $1 million or more don’t have a will.
+According to a recent piece, “The Confusing Fallout of Dying Without a Will”, featured in The Wall Street Journal, millions of Americans still neglect to draft a will despite the potentially severe repercussions for their heirs and loved ones.
+Even as the collective wealth of American households has tripled over the past three decades, over half of Americans surveyed by Gallup confessed to not having a will in 2021.

 Reference: The Wall Street Journal (May 2, 2023) “The Confusing Fallout of Dying Without a Will”